AstuteSource/chasten/README.md

 ## 🤓 Chasten vs. Symbex

 Chasten and Symbex are both tools designed for analyzing Python source code, particularly focusing on searching for functions and classes within files.
 While they share a common goal, there are notable differences between the two, especially in terms of their command-line interfaces and functionality.

-Chasten is very similar to a tool called symbex which was created by a top software engineer by the name of Simon Willison.
-Its original use was to be able to search for names of functions and classes that appear in a file.
-The biggest difference is when looking at the cli interface.
-Symbex uses many abbreviations, looking at this command the -s is looking for signatures and the -f is looking for functions.
-So in all it is checking for function signatures in the file test_debug.py and this is what the output would look like.
+In terms of Command-Line Interface, Symbex employs a concise CLI, utilizing abbreviations for various options.
+For instance, the command to search for function signatures in a file named `test_debug.py` is as follows:

 ```python
 command :symbex -s -f symbex/test_debug.py
     def test_debug_level_values():